 Reserved Seating Policy and Procedure

-The Supreme Court of Canada ("SCC") has adopted a policy to allow counsel to reserve seating in the public gallery of the SCC courtroom for their client, a party before the Court.
-This policy and attached procedure allows counsel to request in advance of the hearing reserved seats for their client, ensures to the extent possible that a person is able to keep the reserved seat throughout the hearing, and assists SCC Registry staff and the Royal Canadian Mounted Police ("RCMP") Officer stationed in front of the Courtroom in managing attendance, especially in cases where there is a high level of public interest.
+The Supreme Court of Canada ("SCC") has adopted a policy to allow counsel to reserve seating in the public gallery of the SCC courtroom for their client, a party to an appeal before the Court.
+This policy and attached procedure allows counsel to request reserved seats in advance of the hearing for their client(s), accompanying person and agent.
+This ensures, to the extent possible, that a person is able to keep the reserved seat throughout the hearing, and assists SCC Registry staff and the Royal Canadian Mounted Police ("RCMP") Officer stationed in front of the Courtroom in managing attendance, especially in cases where there is a high level of public interest.

-The Registrar reserves the right to limit or not issue reserved seating passes.
-The RCMP Officer who is responsible for the security in the courtroom may revoke reserved seating privileges in individual cases as circumstances warrant.
+In select cases, it may be necessary to limit the number of seating passes.
+As such, the Registrar reserves the right to limit or not issue reserved seating passes.
+The Registry and RCMP Officers may revoke reserved seating privileges to individuals as circumstances warrant.

 Reserved seating procedure

 1 Obtaining Reserved Seating

 1.1 A counsel for a party before the Court may obtain two reserved seating passes for their client by submitting their request via the Notice of Appearance.
 Counsel must provide the name of each individual for which a seat is being requested.
 The morning of the hearing, counsel will receive their passes once they have completed the check-in process with the Registry.